Hunter-Association/Werewolves-in-Space/README.md

 # FootNote
-For any bug reporting contact: Justin Chesterfield (casterwield@gmail.com) For any donations please Venmo: (ethanflower1)
+For issues contact: Justin Chesterfield (casterwield@gmail.com) For any donations please Venmo: (ethanflower1)
+For anything else: just pull the code and fix it.